helminvader/invaderware/README.md

 - this repository only focuses on the scripts i make myself instead of the scripthub i mentioned.

-the scripthub itself has a whitelist so add me on discord if you are interested "@observehere" im also looking for people to showcase both the script hub and the scripts i made so js lmk yfm discord server: https://discord.gg/BcFGcMAXwj
+the scripthub itself has a whitelist so add me on discord if you are interested "@observehere" im also looking for people to showcase both the script hub and the scripts i made so js lmk yfm.

+discord server: https://discord.gg/BcFGcMAXwj